LLan-ovoy/Memory-Baguette/Course_Notes/DDS.md

   * To specific directory instead of current path

+    * Register a table **permanently (in a parquet format)**.

     ```sql
     DF.write.option("path", "/spark-warehouse/business").saveAsTable(name)

     ss.sql("SELECT * FROM parquet.`/spark-warehouse/business`").show(5)
     -- "`" not "'"
     ```

     * Spark will write data to a default table path.
 When the table is dropped, the default table path will be removed too.
+    * The table definitions will survive your application’s restarts and are persistent.
       * Parquet : Column-oriented data storage format ; Efficient compression and encoding scheme.

 * Loading/Writing Data using SparkSQL